 In addition to the above forms, there are several criteria that must be met for family, minors and inmates to be eligible for an Extended Family Visit.
 Please note the EFV application process can be lengthy, and additional documentation may be requested.

 Professional visitors are processed at the prison facility where the inmate is incarcerated.
 Professional visitors include:

 (except those identified as a visit supervisor for a minor visiting an incarcerated parent)

 If media personnel would like to visit with a specific inmate, they must complete the same application process as all visitors.
-If media personnel would like to visit and tour a prison facility, they should contact the Public Information Officer to coordinate a visit.
+If media personnel would like to tour a prison facility, they should contact the Public Information Officer to coordinate a tour.